ansible/receptor-collection/roles/setup/README.md

     local_receptor: false

 Put it to true if you want to use a local receptor bin (or download it from github) instead of package release for your distro.
+For Debian we set it a true as default.

 ---